Karol Bagh

-Karol Bagh is a neighbourhood in Central District of Delhi, India.
-It is a mixed residential and commercial neighborhood known for shopping streets such as the Ghaffar Market and Ajmal Khan Road.
+Karol Bagh (also spelled Qarol Bagh, [qəroːl baːɣ]) is a neighborhood in Central District of Delhi, India.
+It is a mixed residential and commercial neighborhood known for shopping streets, such as the Ghaffar Market and Ajmal Khan Road.

 It was home to the Karol Bagh Lok Sabha constituency until it was abolished in 2008.

 Residential areas W.E.A, Beadon Pura, Reghar Pura, Dev Nagar, and Bapa Nagar have a mix of commercial activities such as wholesale markets Tank Road Garment Market and Hardhyan Singh Road Leather market.

 Tank Road wholesale garment market came into existence with a few shopkeepers at the end of the 1980s.
 It offers multiple stores for ethnic women's wear i.e. suits, sarees, and lehengas.

 Etymology

 The name Karol Bagh, also spelled Qarol Bagh, derives from the Hindi-Urdu words "Qarol" (क़रोल, قرول) meaning "curved like green chilly" and "Bagh" (बाग़, باغ) meaning "garden".
 The place was named for the numerous herbal gardens in the area.